keanetay624/gds-assignment/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+### Filtering Employees by Salary
+To filter employees by salary range, enter minimum and maximum salary in the form above.
+On search button press or on enter keydown, the employees list will be filtered and refreshed in the table below.

+![Filter Employee Screenshot][filter-employee]<br/>
+### Viewing an Employee
+To view details for a specific employee, click on any field in the employee record.
+A dialog will open with employee information.
+Data is not-editable in this dialog.

+![View Employee Button][view-employee-button]<br/>
+![View Employee Screenshot][view-employee]

 ### Adding an Employee
 To add an employee, click on the Add button above the employees table.
 Note the following rules for successful employee insertion: